FEMA: Individual assistance for “Halloween Storm” damage denied

 UTICA, N.Y.
-(WSYR-TV) – The Federal Emergency Management Agency has denied individual assistance to the victims of widespread flooding in late October.
+(WSYR-TV / WETM-TV) – The Federal Emergency Management Agency has denied individual assistance to the victims of widespread flooding in late October.

 In a letter to Governor Andrew Cuomo, FEMA stated it would not fund individual assistance to residents and homeowners in the Mohawk Valley and elsewhere.